 However, if you’re feeling pain in a new pair of shoes, it’s possible that you need a different type of shoe with more or less support, cushioning, drop, etc. You can go to a specialty running store and ask an expert for advice if you’re not sure.

 One of the most significant ways to tell if you need new running shoes is to look at the tread of your current pair.
 In other words, the way your shoes wear.

 The soles of running shoes last longer than the cushioning so if your tread is gone, you’re definitely overdue for a new pair.
 The tread provides traction on the ground so if it’s worn down you’ll be more prone to injury, especially if it has worn down only in specific spots (due to the way you run).

 The unbalanced tread is also very risky to run on as it could cause you to alter your running gait slightly, which may lead to injury.

 If you notice that your shoes have worn unevenly and certain parts of the shoe are more worn out than others, then it’s possible that you may have a problem with your gait or some sort of biomechanical issue.

-If you find excessive wear along the outer sides of your shoes, you’re probably under pronating and if you find more wear along the inner sides, you’re overpronating.
-(We’ve written an extensive post on pronation, overpronation and supination that will help you figure this out.
+If you find excessive wear along the outer sides of your shoes, you’re probably pronating and if you find more wear along the inner sides, you’re overpronating.
+(We’ve written an extensive post on pronation, overpronation, and supination that will help you figure this out.
 You can read that post here)

 Different types of running shoes can help provide the right kind of support needed for different levels of pronation so you may need to look into buying a different type of running shoe.

-Getting expert advice from a running speciality store can go a long way to fixing this.
+Getting expert advice from a running specialty store can go a long way to fixing this.
 The video below goes into a lot more detail on how to get more miles out of your running shoes…

 Although you want to change your running shoes regularly, there are a few things you can do to extend the life of your running shoes…